High Risk

 A breach in Square’s terms of service

-Nearly every company has terms of service comprised of policies that users must follow.
+Nearly every company has terms of service that users must follow.
 Users can find Square’s terms of service on its website, and the platform reserves the right to deactivate any account violating its established terms.

 A crossed-out circle, for transaction failure, declined payments, or restricted services.